cdr6934/art_portfolio/content/work/writings/calligraphy.md

 The following work has been a bit of a reflection and getting away from the screen for a little bit.
 When working on a masters, working a full time job and then enjoying program.
 There becomes a point I need to get away from the work and take some time to do something more craftsmanlike.

-Calligraphy has been a hobby of mine for many of years.
+Calligraphy has been a practice of mine for many of years.
 You will find that there are a number of different forms that are built into each of the images.
 I'll update with better images but for right now these are the ones that I have.